Rodent Detection Monitoring

 Figure 20 Rodent Detection Dog Examples

 Trail cameras / remote cameras come in a variety of specifications e.g. natural light / infrared, stills or movie and are widely used to detect various species of wildlife around the world.
-Trail cameras have been shown to be very effective for confirming the presence of rodents but are of limited use for the LHI operation due to the cost ($300 + per camera), the time required to set up and maintain them i.e. to check all photos, and the limited range of the cameras without having any initial direction on where to set them up.
-As such cameras are best used when there is a preferred location e.g. a major food source, a high risk area e.g. the waste management facility or where the presence of a rodent is suspected in an area but unable to be confirmed.
+Trail cameras have been shown to be very effective for confirming the presence of rodents but are only available in limited numbers for the LHI operation due to the cost ($300 + per camera), and the time required to set up and maintain them, i.e. to check all photos.
+As such cameras are best used when there is a preferred location, particularly where the presence of a rodent is suspected in an area but unable to be confirmed.

 - They are labour intensive, both to set up and to monitor – NB every trap has to be set with care as each one needs to be considered as THE trap that will catch the rodent.

-- They are much more expensive to purchase.
+- They are generally more expensive to purchase.